-- Equal weighting: the constituents of the index are equal-weighted as opposed to market-capitalization weighting; - ESG Screening: companies involved in significant controversies, the ones that have greater than 0% revenue exposure to controversial weapons, or that exceed certain thresholds of revenue exposure to various sectors including but not limited to civilian firearms, tobacco, and alcohol are not eligible for inclusion.

-Where can the methodology used for the calculation of the designated index be found?
-Information on the methodology can be found on the following page: https://www.solactive.com/wp-content/uploads/2022/03/Solactive_Sustainable_World_Equity_Index_Guideline_v2.2.pdf.
+- Equal weighting: the constituents of the index are equal-weighted as opposed to market-capitalization weighting; - ESG Screening: companies involved in significant controversies, the ones that are involved in controversial weapons, or that exceed certain thresholds of revenue exposure to various sectors including, but not limited to, civilian firearms, tobacco, and alcohol are not eligible for inclusion. - Where can the methodology used for the calculation of the designated index be found?
+Information on the methodology can be found on the following page: https://solactive.com/downloads/TSWE_Index_Guideline.pdf.